twrelax523/ostium-scalper/README.md

     print(f"Order failed: {str(e)}")
 ```

-<b>NOTE:</b> Similiarly you can create a Stop order, just use 'STOP' as the order_type and make sure at_price is set to the stop loss price.
+<b>NOTE:</b> Similiarly you can create a Stop order, just use 'STOP' as the order_type and make sure at_price is set to an acceptable stop loss price.

 ## Example Usage Scripts